Collaborating with PALNI

 OhioNet helps to keep the digital doors open to resources while the libraries focus on keeping the physical access open to library resources.
 A win-win partnership.

 The Midwest Collaborative for Library Services (MCLS) was formed to facilitate sharing of resources among libraries, to enhance the availability of information resources to patrons, and to encourage libraries to institute cost-effective procedures that are made possible through interlibrary cooperation.

 MCLS is fully funded by its libraries and receives no direct federal or state support.

 "In these times of rapid change, increased automation, and technological innovation, Indiana and Michigan libraries need a partner they can trust for reliable information on new products and services and for top-notch support.
 Libraries need a partner to turn to when negotiating with vendors, a partner who will advocate for the good of Indiana and Michigan libraries.
 MCLS is that partner." — MCLS website

 All PALNI libraries benefit from the partnership with MCLS for group purchasing, affordable professional development training opportunities, strategic planning consultants, and much more.

-PALNI benefits as a member of OTN through the community efforts to pool expertise, promote best practices, and share resources.
-Having this community of support has enabled the PALSave Affordable Learning initiative to take off and grow within the PALNI libraries.
+PALNI benefits as a member of OTN through efforts to pool expertise, promote best practices, and share resources.
+Having this community of support has enabled the PALSave Affordable Learning initiative to thrive within the PALNI libraries.

 PALNI also benefits from an active OCLC community of libraries and other consortia using OCLC products and development.